-WORLD LANGUAGE 6 EXPLORATORY
+WORLD LANGUAGE 6 EXPLORATORY (S)

-This course provides an introduction to world languages such as Arabic, French, German, Latin, or Spanish with an emphasis on basic communication and cultural concepts.
+This course provides an introduction to world languages such as French, German, Latin, or Spanish with an emphasis on basic communication and cultural concepts.
 Specific language offerings vary at the school's discretion, according to what languages are offered in the school by highly qualified staff.
 This course may provide an exposure to two languages for nine weeks each, or 18 weeks of a single language.
+This is the same course as non-credit Middle School French or Middle School Spanish, and should only be taken once in grades 6-8.

 Completion of exploratory courses does not meet the requirements for completion of all or part of level I of a world language.
-Level I of a world language in middle school consists of a two-year sequence of study that usually begins with level I part A in the 7th grade and is completed with level I part B in the 8th grade.
-Students who intend to participate in the IB program in high school should begin their world language studies in the 7th grade.
+Level I of a world language for high school credit in middle school consists of a two-year sequence of study that usually begins with level I part A in the 7th grade and is completed with level I part B in the 8th grade.
+Students who intend to participate in the IB program in high school or earn the Global Languages endorsement should begin their world language studies in the 7th grade.